 During his first term, he strongly advocated for the rationalization of the City’s investment planning and budgeting through fiscal discipline and people participation in the City’s budget operations.
 Noted for his active campaign in the prompt and effective submission of barangay budgets for review by the Sangguniang Panlungsod, the recurrent delay in the approval of barangay budgets every year was greatly mitigated.

-As chairperson of the Committee on Environment and Energy, he was known to have promoted the reinforcement of waste reduction measures by the City Government of Naga during the recently held 2022 Penafrancia Fiesta, having urged collaboration with the Archdiocese, the business sector, academe and civic society through SP Resolution 2022-748.
+He was also known to have promoted the reinforcement of waste reduction measures by the City Government of Naga during the recently held 2022 Penafrancia Fiesta, having urged collaboration with the Archdiocese, the business sector, academe and civic society through SP Resolution 2022-748.
 During the 13th Sanggunian, he persistently objected to the cutting of 71 century-old trees along Maharlika Highway at Barangay Del Rosario to give way for road widening projects of the DPWH, heeding the call of environment groups to implement more responsive road designs in our national roads.
-He also authored a proposed ordinance establishing mechanisms to promote energy efficiency and conservation in the City of Naga which will effectively localize the implementation of R.A.
-11285 or the “Energy Efficiency and Conservation Act”.

 LEGAL CAREER